grumpyjames/birding-almanac/blog/mid-wales-part-three-rhayader/mid-wales-part-three-rhayader.md

 walk.
 On this side though, we're much closer to the river, and just as importantly, the trees that follow it.
-We take a brief break on a further picnic bench with a view over a mostly open field that backs on to the wet woodland; pleasant but a bit dead, more Chaffinches is all we clap eyes on.
+We take a brief break on a further picnic bench with a view over a mostly open field that backs on to the wet woodland; pleasant but a bit dead, more Chaffinches are all we clap eyes on.

-Eventually the path brings us back to the car park, and we head out again satisfied that we've found an absolute gem of a reserve.
+Eventually the path brings us back to the car park, and we head out again, satisfied that we've found an absolute gem of a reserve.

 #### RSPB Carngafallt.
 Maybe.

-One further thing our friendly encounter at Gilfach tells us: every attempt we've attempt to say the name of this place, we've been a long way off.
+One further thing our friendly encounter at Gilfach tells us: with every attempt to say the name of this place, we've been a long way off.

 We think we visit Carngafallt twice - assuming the reserve is roughly the area marked Carn Gafallt on our OS map.